Nigel Isaacs

-Nigel Isaacs (born 26 December 1971 in Colombo, Sri Lanka) is a former Canadian cricketer.
+Nigel Isaacs (born 26 December 1971) is a former Canadian cricketer.
 He was a left-handed batsman and a right-arm off-break bowler.
 He played one List A match for Canada at the 1998 Commonwealth Games.
 He also represented them at two ICC Trophy tournaments.

 He is a native of Sri Lanka and was educated at St. Joseph's College, Colombo, Sri Lanka.